Personal Airbag Vests and Jackets - Making an impact, in a good way

 Is it worth getting a motorcycle airbag vest?

-Airbag vests have been available to motorcycle police around the world since the mid 1990's.
-They are now commonly seen on riders on race tracks.
-Manufacturers have now switched their attention to everyday riders.
+Airbag vests have been used by motorcycle police around the world since the mid 1990's.
+They have been in continual development for racers on the MotoGP circuits.
+Manufacturers have now switched their attention to us everyday street riders.

 These are all fitted with a high-speed airbag deployment system.
 This is controlled by a coiled wire lanyard.
 The lanyard is attached to a point on the bike and linked to the chest area of the vest by a quick release connection.